Skip to main content

 Add cilantro, green chillies, garam masala, red chilli powder and salt.
 Mix well to combine and set aside for now.

-Rolling out the Dough
+Rolling Out the Dough

-To make the paratha, combine flour, carom seeds (ajwain) and then add water water, a little bit at a time and knead into a smooth, soft dough.
+To make the paratha, combine flour, carom seeds (ajwain) and then add water, a little bit at a time and knead into a smooth, soft dough.

 The dough should be smooth but not sticky.
 Allow the dough to rest for 15-25 minutes, covered with a damp kitchen towel or a plastic wrap.